rick/CSA/README.md

 #### Running the solver on generated graphs

-The `script/run-graphs` ruby script will use the original [DIMACS Challenge](http://dimacs.rutgers.edu/Challenges/) graph generator scripts to generate one of four types of graph, with the specified number of nodes; run the CSA-Q solver over that graph, and deposit a results file for the matching in the designated location:
+The `script/run-graphs` ruby script will use the original [DIMACS Challenge](http://dimacs.rutgers.edu/Challenges/) graph generator scripts to generate one of four types of graph, with the specified number of nodes; run the CSA-Q solver over that graph, and deposit a results file for the matching in the designated location.
+(Note: the documentation on the DIMACS graph format can be found locally in [docs/dimacs_file_format.pdf](docs/dimacs_file_format.pdf).)

 ```
 $ script/run-graphs